Edwinngera/sparsex/README.md

 # Development

 #### Priority
-* Classification, make class files for SVMLight and SklearnSVC.
 * Classification, use Joachim's SVM-Light.
 * Classification, implement methods for SVMLight.
 * Classification, call SVM-light using subprocess.